glennhenry/cs-notes/docs/compilers-and-programming-languages/08-data-types/data-types.md

 If array size is known at compile-time, then it is easy to allocate memory for it.
 Sometimes, people specify size of array based on something only known at runtime.
 For example, declaring an array with the same size of some input integer.
 Size is indeed specified, but it is based on some runtime input.

-There are five cases of allocating an array :
+There are five cases of allocating an array:

-1. **Global Lifetime, Static Shape** : When array is created in the global scope, it will exist throughout the entire program's execution.
+1. **Global Lifetime, Static Shape**: When array is created in the global scope, it will exist throughout the entire program's execution.
 The dimension or the shape of the array (i.e., the size), is known (specified in declaration) and fixed at compile time.
 Memory for the array is allocated in the static memory.
-2. **Local Lifetime, Static Shape** : The size of array is specified in the declaration, but it is declared within a function or a block and has a local scope.
+2. **Local Lifetime, Static Shape**: The size of array is specified in the declaration, but it is declared within a function or a block and has a local scope.
 Memory for the array is allocated on the [stack frame](/computer-and-programming-fundamentals/memory#stack) during runtime.
-3. **Local Lifetime, Shape Bound at Runtime** : The array is declared within a function or a block, but the size is not known until runtime.
+3. **Local Lifetime, Shape Bound at Runtime**: The array is declared within a function or a block, but the size is not known until runtime.
 Memory is allocated within the stack frame, but the allocation is hybrid.
 Stack frame is divided into fixed-size part, to place object whose size is known, and the variable-size part contains object whose size depends on runtime.
 An example in Python would be: `def my_function(): my_array = [0] * n`.
-4. **Arbitrary Lifetime, Shape Bound at Runtime** : The array's lifetime is not strictly tied to a specific scope or function.
+4. **Arbitrary Lifetime, Shape Bound at Runtime**: The array's lifetime is not strictly tied to a specific scope or function.
 This is the case when creating an array is just making some reference.
 We can choose to bound the reference at any time.
 Languages like Java and C#, which use reference types, rely on this.
 Declaring an array like `int[] A` creates a reference; only if we assign it, like `A = new int[5];`, will the array then be allocated.
-5. **Arbitrary Lifetime, Dynamic Shape** : In this case, the array's shape can change dynamically during its lifetime.
+5. **Arbitrary Lifetime, Dynamic Shape**: In this case, the array's shape can change dynamically during its lifetime.
 Memory for the array is allocated on the [heap](/computer-and-programming-fundamentals/memory#heap), and the size can be adjusted as needed by resizing or reallocating the memory.

    An example in Java would be using an `ArrayList`.